3lvia/grid-tariff-api/README.md

 GridTariff Api exposes the following services:

 * Retrieve all available private tariffs (api/{v:apiVersion}/tarifftype)
-* Retrieve tariff prices per hour for a given tariff for a given timeperiod (api/{v:apiVersion}/tariffquery)
+* Retrieve tariff prices per hour for a given tariff for a given timeperiod (GET api/{v:apiVersion}/tariffquery)

 ### Retrieve all available private tariffs (api/{v:apiVersion}/tarifftype)
 Service takes zero parameters
 Service returns json containing information about all tarrifs

-### Retrieve tariff prices per hour for a given tariff for a given timeperiod (api/{v:apiVersion}/tariffquery)
+### Retrieve tariff prices per hour for a given tariff for a given timeperiod (GET api/{v:apiVersion}/tariffquery)
 Service takes two parameters.
 Parameter one is the tariff which the service is to return data for.
 Parameter two is the timeperiod in question.